uninvitedCalamity/ROR2_MarianMod/README.md

 - Lodington for the Cheats for testing and sinai-dev for Unity explorer.
 - HIFU for informing me of the one line needed to fix the icebomb issue.
 - Kessmonster for telling me about the auto-run issues.
-- James for telling me about issues with Tinkers satchel.
+- James for telling me about issues with Tinkers satchel, and pointing out how Glaring the Mastery skin's white is.
 - stevarian for telling me about the grapple stuck on freeze glitch.
+- drinksenoughcoffeetoascend for feedback on Grapple, Icebomb and Smart Missile.